Written byConnie Yang

 This post will show you what Macintosh HD on your desktop is, why Macintosh HD shows up on your desktop, and most importantly, how to remove Macintosh HD from your desktop.

-- 1. What is Macintosh HD on desktop
+- 1. What is Macintosh HD on your desktop?

-- 2. Why does Macintosh HD show on desktop
+- 2. Why does Macintosh HD show on the desktop?

 What is Macintosh HD on your desktop?